springfall2008/batpred/docs/energy-rates.md

 To enable the above events:

-- Go to Integrations, choose Octopus Energy, then Entities
+- Go to Settings / Devices & Services / Integrations, choose Octopus Energy, then *xx entities*
 - You will see a list of entities (and events) supplied by the Octopus integration
-- Click the downwards arrow on the right hand side and make sure all the options are selected
+- Click the 'Filter' symbol on the top right hand corner (a series of lines in downwards pointing arrow) and make sure all the options are selected
-- Then in the left hand-side search box, type "current_day"
+- Then in the left hand-side search entities box, type "current_day"
 - Click on the first event that comes up, check the name is the right one
-- Click the cog wheel, then you should see the option to enable the event.
+- Click the cog wheel, then you should see the option to enable the event
+- Click the option to enable the event and press 'Update' to make the change

 Repeat this for the other events.

 The gas rates are only required if you have a gas boiler, an iBoost, and are using Predbat to determine whether it's cheaper to heat your hot water with the iBoost or via gas.

-Verify that the integration is working correctly in Home Assistant by going to Developer Tools, States, and enter 'octopus' in the 'Filter entities' box.
+Verify that the integration is working correctly in Home Assistant by going to Developer Tools / States, and enter 'octopus' in the 'Filter entities' box.
 Confirm that the Octopus entities are being populated correctly.

 ## Configuring Predbat to use the Octopus Energy integration